 Mashed potatoes are among the most popular way to prepare this delicious white vegetable.
 A one cup serving of mashed potatoes has approximately 210 – 240 calories depending upon the amount of butter and other toppings.

 Are Potatoes Healthy and Good for you?

 Yes, potatoes are healthy, good for you and full of delicious nutrition.
-Potato health benefits cannot be denied.
+Health benefits of potato cannot be denied.
 The protein in potatoes is approximately 3 grams per potato with zero cholesterol.
-Here are some great nutrition facts about potatoes.
+Here are some great nutrition and health facts about potatoes.

 Potatoes are a good source of potassium…more potassium than a banana.

 Looking for potassium rich foods?
 One medium potato with skin provides 620 milligrams or 18% of the recommended daily value (DV) of potassium per serving and is considered one of the best foods with potassium.
 Potatoes rank highest for foods with potassium and are among the top 20 most frequently consumed raw vegetables and fruits.
 Potassium is a mineral that is part of every body cell.
 It helps regulate fluids and mineral balance in and out of cells and in doing so, helps maintain normal blood pressure.
 Potassium is also vital for transmitting nerve impulses or signals, and in helping muscles contract.

 Potassium is a powerful dietary factor that may help lower blood pressure.
 Unfortunately, few Americans are getting the recommended 4700 milligrams per day of potassium they need.
 (Potatoes make it easier!)

 Potatoes are an excellent source of vitamin C (45% of the DV), which is more vitamin C than one medium tomato (40% DV) or sweet potato (30% DV).